The surrogate Gibbs-posterior of a corrected stochastic MALA: Towards uncertainty quantification for neural networks: Numerical examples

 \ref{ssec:csMALA} introduces a correction to the batch-wise approximation of the empirical risk when calculating the MH step.
 In the following, we will show the merit of this correction for learning a one-dimensional regression function using a feed-forward neural network of $L=2$ layers of $r=100$ nodes each and ReLU activation.
 The neural network has a total number of $10401$ parameters.
 The training sample of size $10000$ consist of two equally populated intervals $ [-0.8, -0.2]$ and $ [0.2, 0.8]$ with $\mathbf{X}_i\sim\mathcal{U}([-0.8,-0.2]\cup [0.2,0.8])$ and true regression function

-We generate the trainng sample we generate $Y=f(\mathbf{X})+\eps$ by adding an observation error $\eps \sim \mathcal{N}(0,0.02^2)$.
+We generate the training sample following $Y=f(\mathbf{X})+\eps$ by adding an observation error $\eps \sim \mathcal{N}(0,0.02^2)$.
 In the interval between $-0.2$ and $0.2$ no data is produced in order to illustrate whether the methods recover the resulting large uncertainty due to missing data.
 For a sufficiently flexible model we expect a large spread between samples from each Markov chain in this region. \ref{fig:fit} depicts exactly this behaviour, as well as the training sample.

 To compare the convergence of MALA, stochastic MALA (sMALA) and our corrected stochastic MALA (csMALA) within reasonable computation time, we initialize the chains with network parameters obtained through optimization of the empirical risk with stochastic gradient descent for $2000$ steps.
 For this pre-training, we use a learning rate of $10^{-3}$.
 The hyperparameters of the subsequent chains are listed in \ref{tab:params}.
 The inverse temperature is chosen to counteract the different normalization terms of the risk for (s)MALA and csMALA, as well as the reduction of the learning rate by $(2-\rho)$ through the correction term from \ref{ssec:csMALA}.
 The proposal noise level per parameter dimension is normalized with respect to the number of network parameters such that the total length of the noise vector is independent of the parameter space dimension.